ximnethuiching/principles.design/create.md

   * There's no such thing as a bad idea
   * Don't spend too long on one idea, activities will be within time constraints
   * Everyone in the room adds value, make sure everyone contributes and is listened to

+### Remember
+You're creating principles not set rules.
+Principles allow for thought and innovation.
+Rules are more restrictive and don't always convey the principles behind them.